d6lts/search404/README.txt

 1. Extract the tar.gz into your 'modules' or directory.
 2. Enable the module at 'administer >> site building >> modules'.
-3. The module will automatically replace the path to your 404 page with "search404"
+3. The module will automatically replace the path to your 404 page with "search404".

 CONFIGURATION
 -------------
-1. Visit 'administer >> site configuration >> search 404 settings'
+1. Visit 'administer >> site configuration >> search 404 settings'.

 UNINSTALLTION:
 --------------
 1. Disable the module.
-2. Uninstall the module, which will blank the the 404 page
+2. Uninstall the module, which will blank the 404 page.

 CREDITS:
 --------